Tom Davies

 Call: 2018

-Tom has a broad range of experience as a junior barrister acting on behalf of both the prosecution and defence.
-His clients include individuals and corporate entities.
+Tom has a broad range of experience acting on behalf of both the prosecution and defence.
+His clients include individuals and corporate entities with a focus on international criminal matters.

-Additionally, Tom is often instructed in advisory and review work.
-He has acted as Independent LPP Counsel and Disclosure Counsel in large fraud investigations conducted by the Serious Fraud Office and the National Crime Agency.
+Tom is also often instructed in advisory and review work.
+He is currently instructed as part of the counsel team to The Cranston Inquiry and has previously acted as Independent LPP Counsel and Disclosure Counsel in large fraud investigations conducted by the Serious Fraud Office and the National Crime Agency.

 Tom is available to be instructed under the Direct Access Scheme.